tnzx-project/tnzx-pool-demo/README.md

 | **V2** | 3 | V1 + extranonce2 (real share) | Maximum | Bitcoin |
 | **V3** | 5 | Ghost share (sentinel 0xAA) | Lower | Monero |

-V1 and V2 are truly steganographic — the shares pass full PoW validation.
+V1 and V2 are fully cover-bound — payload is embedded in real shares that pass full PoW validation.
 V3 is an optional bandwidth boost with a detectable sentinel.

 ---